 3. Up (2009)

-This Disney-Pixar film is one of the more popular movies on here.
+This Disney–Pixar film is one of the more popular movies on here.
 It is a comedy-drama about an old man (voiced by Ed Asner) and his desire to fulfill a promise that he had once made to his late wife.
 Along the way, he meets many wild and colorful characters who keep him from reaching his destination, much to his annoyance.
-The film sends a powerful message about the importance of letting go of past grievances and finding happiness in what we have, so that we can continue to live life with content in our hearts.
+The film sends a powerful message about the importance of letting go of past grievances and finding happiness in what we have, so that we can continue to live life happily.

 ‘Up’ is one of Pixar’s greatest efforts, and one of the greatest animated films of all time.
-It is as hilarious as it is heartfelt, and is a great example of childrens’ films that can be viewed and enjoyed by even adults.
-The message is very simple to grasp and is well executed, because of how relatable the characters become to the viewer by the time the film ends.
+It is as hilarious as it is heartfelt, and is a great example of children’s films that can be viewed and enjoyed by even adults.
+The message is very simple to grasp and is conveyed in a manner that makes it appealing to all kinds of viewers.
 Add to that Pete Docter’s excellent storytelling abilities and we’ve got ourselves a fantastic movie.

 Read More: Best Movies Featuring Only One Actor